 If you want flexibility to offer translated content on your site as well as original content, translation proxy may not be the method for you.

-However, try to avoid letting an LSP sell you on a technology solution that will lock you into using only a single LSP.
+However, try to avoid letting an LSP sell you on a proprietary technology solution that will lock you into using only a single LSP.

 Unless you have the power to tell your LSP that you will find another translation service, the company can give you poor service and high prices.
 They know there’s nothing you can do.